-* Los Angeles Religious Education Congress (LAREC, recongress.org) is held every year in February or March in Anaheim, CA. This year, the Congress will be held March 19-21, with a one-day Youth Day for teens in grades 9 through 12 and their chaperones on March 18.
-This year’s theme is “Incredible Abundance.”
-The Congress includes over 550 individual workshops, keynote addresses, Masses, concerts, art exhibits, and an exhibitors hall with over 200 exhibitors.
+* Los Angeles Religious Education Congress (LAREC, recongress.org) is held every year in February or March in Anaheim, CA. The Congress includes over 550 individual workshops, keynote addresses, Masses, concerts, art exhibits, and an exhibitors hall with over 200 exhibitors.
 Tens of thousands of catechists from every state and dozens of countries attend this event every year.
 After attending LAREC, you should have enough materials, ideas, and inspiration to keep you going for a full year—until the next Congress.

-* The National Catholic Educational Association’s (NCEA, ncea.org) 2010 Convention & Exposition will be held April 6-8 at the Minneapolis Convention Center.
-This year’s theme is “Leadership.
-Direction.
-Service.”
+* The National Catholic Educational Association’s (NCEA, ncea.org) Convention & Exposition.
 This event is for all Catholic educators and is held annually the week after Easter at different sites around the country.
 Anyone working in or interested in Catholic education is welcome.
 Approximately 400 workshops and numerous exhibits are part of this event.

-* National Conference on Catholic Youth Ministry (NCCYM, nccym.nfcym.org) is the largest adult conference for Catholic youth ministers in the U.S. It holds its convention every other year on even numbered years.
-The 2010 convention will be held in New Orleans, December 9-12.
-The theme is “March with the Saints.”
+* National Conference on Catholic Youth Ministry (NCCYM, nccym.nfcym.org) is the largest adult conference for Catholic youth ministers in the U.S. It holds its convention every other year on even-numbered years.
 Join your fellow youth ministers and religious educators for four days of keynote addresses, workshops, shared prayer, networking, exhibits, and entertainment.

 * Your diocese or regional archdiocese may hold a one-day annual conference especially for catechists.
 Check your diocesan website or ask your DRE and fellow catechists what is available.
 Although on a much smaller scale than national events, a diocesan religious education gathering will include opening prayer, a keynote speaker, workshops, and exhibits, including religious education textbook publishers.